ssqahtani/SDAIA_T5/README.md

 Saad Alqahtani

 ## Abstract
-The goal of this project is to use a classification model to predict which class the individual belongs to based on their exercise performance after doing some explanatory data analysis and preprocessing.
+The goal of this project is to use a classification model to predict which class grade they belongs to, based on their exercise performance after doing some explanatory data analysis and preprocessing.

 ## Design

+The data originates from Korea Sports Promotion Foundation and it is a public dataset uploaded on Kaggle.
+This dataset has categorized people into class grades.
+The goal is to use a classification algorithm and try more than one to get the best accuracy score.

 ## Data